argilla-io/argilla/docs/reference/webapp/dataset_main.rst

 - **predicted as**: for filtering records by predicted labels,
 - **predicted by**: for filtering by prediction_agent (e.g., different versions of a model),
 - **predicted ok or ko**: for filtering records whose predictions are (or not) correct with respect to the annotations,
 - **score**: for inspecting the score of a negative or positive label.
-Although this feature is displayed in all datasets, is only effective for results involving percentage or numbers (watch this, this or this tutorial to know more.)
+Although this feature is displayed in all datasets, it is only effective for results involving percentage or numbers (specially in **text classification** tasks).

 With the exception of the score filter, which works in a different way, several filters can be chosen in the different sections.